Mbond65/ZS_controlsmenu/README.md

 familiar with the games controls and I've created this as I don't believe the original developer created a controls menu for the mod.

 <h3> How to install </h3>
 1.)
-Set somewhere for the site to be served from <br/>
+Setup somewhere for the site to be served from <br/>
 2.)
 Download source and place on webserver<br/>
 3.)
 Change line 13 of LUA script in root of this repo and change the address to the address of your webserver<br/>